-The mains, motor, and grounding connection for single-phase and 3-phase drives are shown in the following illustrations.
+The mains, motor, and grounding connection for single-phase and 3-phase drives are shown in Figure 44 and Figure 45.
 Actual configurations vary with unit types and optional equipment.

 In motors without phase insulation, paper, or other insulation reinforcement suitable for operation with voltage supply, use a sine-wave filter on the output of the drive.